John W. Rowell: Early life

 John W. Rowell was born in Lebanon, New Hampshire on June 9, 1835.
 He was raised in Randolph, Vermont, educated in the schools of Randolph, and graduated from West Randolph Academy.
 In 1856 he began to study law in the office of Jefferson P. Kidder; after Kidder moved from Vermont, Rowell continued to study in the office of Judge Edmund Weston.
 Rowell also attended a course of instruction at the Ohio State and Union Law College of Poland, Ohio.

 Start of career

 Rowell was admitted to the bar in 1858, and began to practice in Randolph as the partner of Judge John B. Hutchinson.
 He was a longtime member of the board of directors of the Northfield Bank, and was also active with the Randolph National Bank as a vice president and director.
-A Republican, Rowell served in the Vermont House of Representatives in 1861 and 1862.
-From 1862 to 1863 he served as state's attorney of Orange County.
+A Republican, Rowell served in the Vermont House of Representatives from 1861 to 1863.
+From 1862 to 1864 he served as state's attorney of Orange County.

 After his partnership with John B. Hutchinson was dissolved in 1866, Rowell practiced alone in Randolph until 1870, when he moved to Chicago to practice as the partner of John Hutchinson, who was notable for his service as U.S. Consul in Nice, France and Secretary of the Dakota Territory.
 In September 1871, Rowell decided to return to Randolph and continue practicing law.